Our Story

 Level Five: Skating Along

 Another initiative was starting the Skiwerx Race Series in 2010 and Skiwerx programming the next year.
 "The research shows that kids need the structure and experience of training and competition through at least age 16, starting at about age 9 or 10, in order to have the skills and confidence to be active adults.”
 Amy continues, "MYSL’s goal is to create healthy kids and families, and to do this, we need to give kids a ‘skiing as sport’ exposure.
-The skills window is younger than high school, it peaks at 5th/6th grade.
+The window for skill acquisition is younger than high school, it peaks at 5th/6th grade.
 So we really needed a program to capture that age-group.”
 Skiwerx grew a healthy youth racing scene almost from scratch.
 All the components - races, formats, bibs, coaches, programs, youth-sized suits/jackets, and youth-sized racing equipment - were sourced or modified to fit into an integrated system.

 Level Six: New Nordic Norm